eduarddanziger/rmq-to-rest-api-forwarder/README.md

-# RabbitMQ To REST API Forwarder
+# RabbitMQ-To-REST-API-Forwarder

-A helper message-forwarding service for the Sound Windows Agent, see [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/).
+A message-forwarding helper service for the Sound Windows Agent; see [SoundWindAgent](https://github.com/eduarddanziger/SoundWindAgent/).

-## Overview
+## Motivation

-The Sound Windows Agent queues HTTP requests to RabbitMQ.
-The **RmqToRestApiForwarder** service consumes those messages and forwards the JSON payloads to a configured REST API endpoint.
+Its purpose is to fetch HTTP request messages from RabbitMQ and forward them to a configured REST API endpoint.

+## Fuctionality

-- Runs as a Docker container on the Sound Windows Agent host machine
+- RabbitMQ-To-REST-API-Forwarder runs as a Docker container on the Sound Windows Agent host machine
 - Reads from a local RabbitMQ queue and POSTs/PUTs to the configured API base URL
 - Logging is handled by NLog (log files configured to be written to C:\ProgramData\<processname> by default, see appsettings.json)
+- Debouncing of frequent volume-change events.The respective time window is configurable via `RabbitMqMessageDeliverySettings:VolumeChangeEventDebouncingWindowInMilliseconds.
+- Reliable delivery with delayed retries (via TTL and dead-lettering).
+  After the retry max is reached, the message is routed to a failed queue.
+  See settings: `RabbitMqMessageDeliverySettings:RetryDelayInSeconds`, `MaxRetryAttempts`.

 ## Technologies Used

-- **.NET 8 Worker Service Template** builds Windows Service.
+- **.NET 8 Generic Host Template** builds Windows Console App or Windows Service.
 - **RabbitMQ.Client** library for interacting with RabbitMQ.
 - **NLog** logging library for .NET.